 Step 3 – Now You Can Set Up the Analytics Tag With the Google Tag Manager

-Now, go to the dashboard of your Google Tag Manager and click on “Add a new tag button.”
+Now, go to your Google Tag Manager dashboard and click on the “Add a new tag button.”

 On a new page, create your new website tag, where you can customize two areas of the tag:

 Now you select the type of tag you want to create and select the “Universal Analytics” option.

 Next, select the type of data you want to track.
 Then, go to your Google Analytics Settings and select “New Variable” from the dropdown menu.

 On a new window, you can enter your Google Analytics tracking ID, which then sends your website’s data directly to Google Analytics.

 Now you go to the “Triggering” section, so you can select the data you want to send to Google Analytics.